Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Joint SE-EE Design For Single-User PASS

 it is clear that $f'>0$, so $f$ is increasing with $f_{{\rm SE}}(\bm{{\rm X}})$.
 The proof is thus completed. \end{IEEEproof} Based on \textbf{Lemma} \textbf{\ref{lemma1}}, problem (\textbf{P1-2}) is equivalent to a SE-maximization problem, which can be formulated as

 From problem (\textbf{P1-3}), it is noticed that maximizing the SE is equivalent to maximizing the SNR.
 Therefore, problem (\textbf{P1-3}) can be equivalently recast as follows:

-The objective function in (\textbf{P1-4}) reveals that the placement of PAs affects both large-scale path loss and the phase shifts.
-Based on \cite{xu2025rate}, the optimal position of the $n$-th PA on the $m$-th waveguide that maximizes the summation of reciprocals of distances can be obtained as
+The objective function in (\textbf{P1-4}) reveals that the placement of PAs affects both attenuation (large-scale path loss and in-waveguide attenuation) and the phase shifts.
+Following the two-stage optimization framework presented in \cite{xu2025rate}, we can obtain a coarse PA deployment without considering phase shifts, followed by a wavelength-scale adjustment of the PA positions to align the phases.
+For coarse PA position optimization, the objective function of problem (\textbf{P1-4}) can be decomposed into $MN$ sub-objective functions, each corresponding to an optimal PA position.
+This allows us to sequentially optimize each PA position to maximize the overall objective function.
+Following the analysis presented in \cite{xu2025pinching}, for the $n$-th PA on the $m$-th waveguide, its corresponded sub-objective function can be given by

-It should be noted that the PA positions obtained from eq. (\ref{eq14}) are coarse, and further refinement is needed to ensure constructive signal combination at the user.
-Unlike \cite{xu2025rate} that adopts discrete point searching which yields sub-optimal solution, this paper proposes an iterative closed-form refinement (ICR) scheme, based on which a PA placement framework for more general multi-waveguide scenario is developed.
-We will introduce separately in two cases below.